Hack-Church/curl-ninja/README.md

  - [x] [WinPEASx84.exe](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS) via `/winpeas`
  - [x] WinPEASx64.exe via `winpeas64`

- If you notice any favorite open source tools are missing or your favorite command line tool is returing `html`, open an [issue](https://github.com/Hack-Church/curl-ninja/issues)
+ If you notice any of your favorite open source tools are missing or your CLI tool of choice is returing `html`, open an [issue](https://github.com/Hack-Church/curl-ninja/issues)